 Please understand this questionnaire is not to be taken lightly.
 Lying on or omitting information from it can lead to big trouble.

 Jeffrey F. Bohn, a U.S. immigration officer who lives in Riverview, Florida, sought a security clearance in June 2010 and failed to disclose an alleged sexual relationship with a foreign national on the SF-86.
-Bohn whets on to avoid disclosing the alleged relationship three more times while being questioned by federal background investigators.
+Bohn continued to avoid disclosing the alleged relationship three more times while being questioned by federal background investigators.
 Now he faces four charges of lying to the government.
 He could face up to five years in prison for each charge.
-More than five years later, his case still is pending.
+More than five years later, his case is still pending.

 Applicants are required to sign the SF-86 and agree that they are under penalty of perjury for lying on the questionnaire.
 Often, the government simply denies clearance to those who lie on the form, but Bohn is an example that this isn’t always the case.